 Extraction technician Jacob Ostler filtering out hemp plant material from 99% isopropyl alcohol for extraction at CW Hemp.
 March 10, 2017, Boulder, Colorado.
 (Photo by Joe Amon/The Denver Post via Getty Images)

-There is a reason hemp foods are becoming more popular.
+Now you can have all the benefits of cannabis without having a weed dealer, hiding the smell of loud weed or worrying about how to pass a drug test because it’s completely LEGAL.
 Hemp is an ideal superfood.
 Containing a wealth of phytonutrients and healthy fats, daily hemp oil can boost your health in a wide variety of ways.
 From hormonal balance to anti-aging protection, here are the incredible benefits of hemp oil, and how it’s made.
 Make sure you maximize the benefits of hemp oil by purchasing good quality products from companies, such as Green Roads, that are extracted from certified organic hemp.

 Hemp oil is made from pressing hemp seeds.
 Cold pressed, unrefined hemp oil can be light green or dark in color; the darker the color, the grassier it tastes.
 Prior to pressing, hemp seeds are cleaned to make sure the oil is pure and clean.
 The modern production methods used to make hemp oil, particularly in Canada, has been able to successfully lower THC values since 1998.